lschoe/mpyc/docs/demos.rst

    m!   = 5040

 We are computing some simple functions of :math:`m` here, hence there is no secrecy in this respect.
 The actual computations, however, are all done on secret-shared values.
-Let's break down the first oneliner which produces ``m**2 = 49`` as output:
+Let's break down the oneliner producing ``m**2 = 49`` as output:

 .. code-block:: python